Healthy Homes Assessment Harbour View

 Insulation Harbour View

-Ceiling and underfloor insulation is a requirement to all rental houses as of July 1st, 2019.
-All landlords and property managers should ensure the insulation meets standards that are in line with the latest standard.
-In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental houses as of July 1st, 2019.
+Property managers and landlords should ensure the insulation meets current standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation resists heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
+The higher the R-value, the more efficient the insulation.

 Harbour View Moisture Ingress & Drainage

-Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between the floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture from entering, if your rental is enclosed between the floor and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

 moisture ingress and drainage inspection